Lesson 7: Mock Test & Analysis: Your Roadmap to Improvement

 2. The Analysis is Key: Your Personal Feedback Loop

-• Focus on Weakness: Review every incorrect answer and understand the correct concept.
-Go back to your notes or books to revise that specific topic immediately.
-If you got a question wrong on "Fundamental Duties," revise that chapter right away.
+Focus on Weakness: Revisit every incorrect answer immediately.
+If you missed a question on Fundamental Duties, go back and revise that topic right away.

 3. The 7-Day Cycle: Integrating Mock Tests into Your Plan